web3/web3.js/docs/include_package-core.rst

     web3.shh.transactionBlockTimeout
     ...

+This will be used in the transaction confirmation workflow if you are connected over a socket based provider.
+The ``transactionBlockTimeout`` does define the amount of new blocks it should wait until the first confirmation.
-This can be used with a socket provider and defines the number of blocks until the PromiEvent rejects with a timeout error.
+This means the PromiEvent rejects with a timeout error when the timeout got exceeded.

 -------